PanK0/ARGO/examples/04_MASTER-SLAVE.md

 > python3 open_nodes.py 4 ./argo auto /ip4/192.168.1.7/tcp/41111/p2p/12D3KooWRs3ynee96N2CRz9rh9H2orX66wYWtUMqwcRDDmBq74Pk
 ```

+Where:
+- `open_nodes.py` is the script
+- `4` is the number of wanted nodes
+- `./argo` is the name of the executable
+- `auto` is the mode that automatically matches the nodes with the topology in the `.csv` file
+- `MASTER_ADDRESS` is the master node's address

 This command will open 4 different nodes, not yet connected each other, and forces their addresses on the *topology.csv* file and also connects every single node to a master node, previously opened.
+By default, in file *src/constants.go* is saved the path of the *topology.csv* file, so the software will take in consideration, as topology, a file with that name.

 As it is possible to see, nodes start already connected to the master node.